-Losing weight was followed by the seemingly incompatible goal of spending less and saving more.
+Losing weight and gaining wealth might seem like incompatible goals.
 After all, Americans spend $33 billion on weight-loss products every year, according to the Boston Medical Center.

-There are ways to lose weight without buying into weight-loss products or services, though.
-We’ve identified five supported by scientific research.
+But you can lose weight without buying into weight-loss products or services.
+We’ve identified five methods supported by scientific research.

 1. Drink water before eating

 Mounting evidence suggests that drinking water before meals can aid weight loss.

-For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — or about one 16-ounce glass — 30 minutes before eating main meals can help obese adults lose weight.
+For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — roughly one 16-ounce glass — 30 minutes before eating main meals can help obese adults lose weight.

 Over a 12-week period, the study participants who were instructed to “preload” with water before meals lost an average of 2.87 pounds more than the participants who did not preload.

-Study co-author Helen Parretti, a clinical lecturer at England’s University of Birmingham, explains:
+Study co-author Helen Parretti, a lecturer at England’s University of Birmingham, explains: